basementy/aircnc/README.md

-# Semana Omnistack
+# AirCnC
-A repo for the Omnistack Week
+A repo for the AirCnc project.
+Created by Rocketseat